shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-08-tv-script-generation.md

 image: "assets/images/masonary-post/tv-scripts.jpg"
 categories:
   - "Deep Learning"
 ---
 ### Why We're Here

-In this project, we'll generate your own [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNNs.
+In this project, we'll generate our own [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNNs.
 We'll be using part of the [Seinfeld dataset](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv) of scripts from 9 seasons.
 The Neural Network we'll build will generate a new ,"fake" TV script, based on patterns it recognizes in this training data.

 ### Get the Data